 Chipotle for Diabetics: A Love-Hate Relationship

 But as someone managing my health, I have a love-hate relationship with it.
-I know I need to be mindful of what I eat and can’t always indulge freely.
-Still, at times, the temptation is hard to resist.
+I know I have to watch what I eat and can’t always indulge freely.
+Still, sometimes temptation feels almost impossible to resist.

 I remember the first time I went to Chipotle after I was diagnosed with diabetes.
 I was so excited to be able to eat out again, without having to worry about my blood sugar levels.
 But when I saw the menu, I was overwhelmed.
 There were so many options, and I didn’t know where to start.